 - In Northern California, EPA recently completed an emergency cleanup and removal of four million gallons of toxic liquids left in leaking 50-year old tanks at an industrial site that had been abandoned nearly a decade ago.
 EPA’s actions protected Humboldt Bay, its fisheries and commercial shellfish industry from what could have been an ecological disaster in the event of natural disaster or further degradation of the tanks.

 - EPA played a key role in the historic New York City Watershed Agreement, which protects the unfiltered drinking water of 9 million Americans and is an international model of environmental economics letting nature pay for conservation.
-The agreement protects waterways and and wetlands at the source, rather than end-of-pipe engineering solutions, requiring New York to invest $1.3 billion over 10 years for watershed protection rather than $5 to $8 billion to build a filtration plan that would have cost $500 million in annual operating costs.
+The agreement protects waterways and wetlands at the source, rather than end-of-pipe engineering solutions, requiring New York to invest $1.3 billion over 10 years for watershed protection rather than $5 to $8 billion to build a filtration plan that would have cost $500 million in annual operating costs.

-- In South Carolina, EPA seed money launched Waccamaw Riverkeeper’s Volunteer Water Quality Monitoring Program which has proven to be a successful program for citizen engagement, regulator involvement, and public oversight.
+- In South Carolina, EPA seed money launched Waccamaw Riverkeeper’s Volunteer Water Quality Monitoring Program which has proven to be a successful program for citizen engagement, regulatory involvement, and public oversight.
 Ultimately, the program will protect the community’s clean water for drinking, recreation and wildlife.

 - EPA has played critical roles for Great Lakes cities and regions like Western New York that are still recovering from more than 100 years of industrial pollution of their lakes, rivers and streams.
 EPA funds from numerous programs over the last decade have been targeted and leveraged to restore two federal toxic hot spots, or “Areas of Concern” – the Buffalo River and Niagara River.
 Combined with consent orders and regulatory enforcement of sanitary sewer overflows and combined sewer overflows, this region is on its way to restoring its freshwater sources.